suprematic/khroma/README.md

 [khroma "0.2.0-SNAPSHOT"]
 ```

-## Methodology and contributing
+## Methodology

 This repository will be maintained using [git-flow](http://nvie.com/posts/a-successful-git-branching-model/).

+`develop` and `master` branches can be considered set in stone, but I'll be developing this publicly - if you see a feature branch, assume it's mercurial and may be amended or rebased in the future.

+### Contributing

 Pull requests are welcome, please make them from your clone's `develop` branch.

-`develop` and `master` branches can be considered set in stone, but I'll be developing this publicly - if you see a feature branch, assume it's mercurial and may be amended or rebased in the future.
+### Low-hanging fruit

+- Finish exposing the events on web-navigation
+- Event filtering examples
+- `on-command` event and examples
+- Finish exposing `windows` functions

 ## Usage Example